What Does The Back Of A Back Stitch Look Like? Definition With Images

 So, basically,

 The back of backstitch embroidery resembles a series of overlapping or slightly offset stitches, creating a somewhat dashed or broken line effect.
+So, stitch look like thread crumbles together to give the stitch straight.
+That’s why the back stitch picture helps me understand it.

 Unlike the front, you see a continuous, smooth stitch outlining the design.
 The back can appear more uneven because each stitch overlaps with the previous one.